SunCodeEarth/NPP4R/README.md

 # R function list

 At the same folder, you can find functionList.xml.
-Add the following parser to the file.
+Add the following parser to the file, which uses REGEX to find R function definitions and add the full function declaration to the function list.
 ```
 <!-- ========================================================= [ R ] -->
 <!-- R - R class and function parser: experimental by Shipeng Sun    -->